-Inputting the address
+Enter the address

-When the passenger enters your car, and you've tapped to confirm their arrival, you'll either see a pop-up with their address or a field to enter it.
+When the passenger enters your car and you've tapped to confirm their arrival, you'll either see a pop-up with their address or a field to enter it.

 Changes to the address or multiple stops

 Before passengers get out at a stop, set expectations on wait time.
-If they don’t return, tap through to drop them off instead of cancelling the ride.
+If they don’t return, tap through to drop them off instead of canceling the ride.
 If passengers want to change their drop-off location, they can update the destination in the app throughout the ride.